neilmca/newsapp-code-challenge-temp/README.md

 ## Submissions

-To submit your code, please create a private GitHub repo (it’s free) and share your code repo with our GitHub user, [to do](https://github.com/bbcnewsapps).
+To submit your code, please create a private GitHub repo (it’s free) and share your code repo with our GitHub user, [newsapps-js](https://github.com/newsapps-js).
 Please note that we will be considering your git commit history during our evaluation.

 _Under no circumstances make the repository public._